mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ###### Logical Channel

-The Fixture Type Attribute is assinged to a LogicalChannel and defines the function of the LogicalChannel.
+The Fixture Type Attribute is assigned to a LogicalChannel and defines the function of the LogicalChannel.
 All logical channels that are children of the same DMX channel are mutually exclusive.
 In a DMX mode, only one logical channel with the same attribute can reference the same